-A small surplus is planned for the next three years from the date of issue and a detailed cashflow forecast has been produced which shows the College has sufficient cash to meet its debts as they fall due.
-The amount due to the ESFA shown as a long-term creditor of £24.8m is supported by a repayment agreement and will not be called in for three years unless the development of the estate enables this to be repaid sooner.
+A small surplus is planned for the next three years and a detailed cashflow been produced which shows the College has sufficient cash to meet its debts as they fall due.
+The amount due to the ESFA shown as a long-term creditor of £23m is supported by a repayment agreement and will not be called in for three years unless the development of the estate enables this to be repaid sooner.
 The Barclays loan has covenants which are planned to be met with repayments falling due until 2031.